Writing Templates Are Powerful Tools That Give Students a Major Advantage in the Classroom and on High-stakes Exams.

 Here is the new paragraph construction in an MLA-formatted preview --

-Adding an Intro and an Outro
+Adding an Intro and a Closer

 I tell my students that it's almost impolite not to include some sort of engaging lead-in before beginning the business of proving things.
 It's like jumping into an important conversation with a person at a social gathering or business event without first providing some friendly context for the discussion.
 There are many ways that writers can create effective hooks, and the essaypop help cards in the sidebar provide several models.
 Take a look at the intro/hook we’ve added to our sample paragraph –

-We refer to the power paragraph outro as the closer—it delivers final thoughts, provides a sense of completion, and prevents the piece from feeling unfinished.
+We refer to the power paragraph outro as the closer— it delivers final thoughts, provides a sense of completion, and prevents the piece from feeling unfinished.
 A strong closer offers the reader something to reflect on or act upon, seamlessly tying the writing together.

 A well-crafted closer demonstrates a writer’s confidence and control as they guide the work to a natural conclusion.
 To support this, students can consult help card models for different closing strategies or quickly access sentence starters to begin their closer with clarity and purpose.